Land Rover engines: 2.25-litre diesel (Engine Code 10J)

 The Series II Land Rover was a sales success, but room for improvements remained.
 In 1962, the slightly altered Series IIA was launched.
 The biggest update was an improved diesel engine, as well as some suspension and steering system changes.
 This shared many parts with its petrol-fuelled sibling, including the block, valve gear, cooling systems, and lubrication systems.
 A forged crankshaft was used for added strength, and different pistons were needed.
 The cylinder head used the same basic casting, but was very different internally, being in essence an updated version of that used on the original 2-litre engine, to which the new diesel bore a strong external resemblance.
 Like the 2.25-litre petrol, the 2.25-litre diesel was a dry-liner design.
 It was built on the same production line as the petrol engine and the flexibility of the basic design was much in evidence; for example, where the diesel engines had their fuel injector pumps, the petrol engine had its distributor fitted.
 Although it offered a modest improvement in power and a useful jump in torque, the main benefit of the new diesel engine was that it was much quieter and more efficient than the older unit.
 It also proved to be much more reliable in service.
 Like the petrol engine, the diesel was upgraded to a five-bearing crankshaft in 1980.
 The engine was fitted to the Austin FX4 "Black Cab" between 1982 and 1985.
 FX4s fitted with the engine were designated FX4R (R for Rover).
 In this application, the engine gained a reputation for very short service life and unreliability.
 This was caused by the significantly greater times spent at idle speed in the Black Cab than in the Land Rover.
 Solihull engineers had warned Carbodies, builders of the FX4R, that this would cause problems because at idle speed the engine's oil pressure was low enough that the automatic tensioner unit for the timing chain did not operate fully.
 Many hours spent at idle speed (taxi drivers tended to leave the engines idling for long periods when waiting for passengers or when off-duty, or in stationary traffic in London) stretched the timing chains, causing incorrect fuel injection timing, which greatly reduced engine life.

-The 10J engine was adapted into a marine engine by Mercury of the USA and sold under the Mercruiser 165 name.
+The 10J engine was adapted into a marine engine by Mercury of the US and sold under the Mercruiser 165 name.

 Used in: Land Rover Series II, Series III, and One Ten; also Carbodies FX4 (also called Austin FX4) and sold as a Mercury marine engine.
 Also, evidence exists of the 10J engine being offered as a conversion for Volga saloon cars by a Belgium-based company.